karmek-k/git-guestbook/README.md

 ## Installation

 GitGuestbook requires PHP 8 or greater.
-You'll also need Composer and a database (I used PostgreSQL).
+You'll also need Composer, Node.js with Yarn and a database (I used PostgreSQL).

 1. Install dependencies